Making pizza at home is not an easy task.

-Active dry yeast is the easiest choice: it needs to be activated by dissolving it in hot water ( 100-110F) and by adding a pinch of sugar.
-Make sure to use a thermometer, since a water temperature higher than 110F might kill the yeast.
-Little yeast (no more than 1/4 of a tablespoon for 1 lb of flour) is essential to make the dough rise the right way over a longer period of time.
+Too many people put way too much yeast in their pizza dough.
+Little yeast (no more than 1/4 of a teaspoon for 1 lb of flour) is essential to make the dough rise the right way over a longer period of time.
 Too much of it causes many negative effects, ranging from difficulty in rolling out the dough to indigestibility and yeasty taste.

 There are many kinds of flours available: I recommend using one with a high protein content (11> grams of protein every 100 grams of flour).
 That will allow a longer rise.

 The more water in the dough, the easier it will be to roll out and the crisper it will be on the outside and the chewier on the inside.

 Salt inhibits yeast, so it is important to add it after the dough is formed.